complexdatacollective/Network-Canvas-UI/README.md

 ## Contributing / Development

+Docs folder is used to develop any sort of docs or to see the components exist outside of the context of Network Canvas.

+/src and /styles folder compile into /lib where they are then exported into the Network Canvas app.

 ### Components

 - Run `npm run dev` to run a dev server and make chnages to components and styles in `/src/`, then link to them in the relevant `index.js`.